Calchan/debian-install-scripts/README.md

 You should be able to safely reboot and have network after this stage.
 A double check you have the appropriate drivers and firmware won't hurt though.

+Note that sometimes the NetworkManager icon will not show up in your taskbar for unknown reasons.
+In this case, just run `nmtui` in a terminal and activate your connection.
+This only happens on your first connection, so you should never have to do that again.

 ### Optional stuff